Linaro/hcqc/README.md

 First, HCQC creates a control flow graph of the test program.
 Then HCQC tries executing each script in order of name from the directory of the specified metric program name.
-If the method `match_p` of one script returns True, HPCQ does not execute subsequent scripts.
+If the method `match_p` of one script returns True, HCQC does not execute subsequent scripts.

 The Python script